rarcanaria/rarcanaria/README.md

 <h2>🔍 Present Whereabouts</h2>
 <p>I'm currently in college, but I'll be dabbling in minor projects from time to time in order to gain experience and expand my skillset.</p>

-  - Right now, I'm making basic sites in HTML, CSS, and JavaScript
+  - Right now, I'm making basic sites in HTML, CSS, and JavaScript.
-  - I plan on diving deeper into Python and JavaScript
+  - I plan on diving deeper into Python and JavaScript.
-  - I will be doing one major (relative) project each month for the muscle memory
+  - I will be doing one major (relative) project each month for the muscle memory.

 <h2>✨ Interests</h2>